speakeasy-api/openapi-directory/SDKs/etherpad.local/1.2.15/typescript/README.md

 * `setPublicStatusUsingPost` - sets a boolean for the public status of a pad
 * `setTextUsingGet` - sets the text of a pad
 * `setTextUsingPost` - sets the text of a pad

+### session

+* `createSessionUsingGet` - creates a new session. validUntil is an unix timestamp in seconds
+* `createSessionUsingPost` - creates a new session. validUntil is an unix timestamp in seconds
+* `deleteSessionUsingGet` - deletes a session
+* `deleteSessionUsingPost` - deletes a session
+* `getSessionInfoUsingGet` - returns informations about a session
+* `getSessionInfoUsingPost` - returns informations about a session

 <!-- End SDK Available Operations -->